-The list is by no means comprehensive, and if you have any other severe health and lifestyle issues, it could mean that your lender will allow you to release a more substantial amount of cash.
+The list is by no means comprehensive, and if you have any other serious health and lifestyle concerns, it could mean that your broker will allow you to release a more substantial cash.

 The Benefits of Taking Out an Enhanced Lifetime Mortgage

-The pros of taking out an enhanced lifetime mortgage plan allows you to enjoy several benefits which include but are not limited to:
+The advantage of taking out an enhanced lifetime mortgage plans allows you to enjoy several benefits which consist but are not limited to: